-On 28th September 2018, Monument Re completed the acquisition of a run-off portfolio of flexible premium retail life insurance contracts from Ethias S.A. ("Ethias"), known as the FIRST A Portfolio.
-In accordance with the authorisation by the National Bank of Belgium, the FIRST A portfolio transferred into Laguna in Ireland with the terms and conditions unchanged except for the loss of Belgian state guarantee.
+On 28th September 2018, Monument Re completed the acquisition of a run-off portfolio of flexible premium retail life insurance contracts from Ethias S.A. ("Ethias"), which transferred into MLIDAC in Ireland with the terms and conditions unchanged except for the loss of Belgian state guarantee.
 Ireland does not maintain an equivalent system of guarantee.